shenwei356/LexicMap/docs/content/tutorials/search.md

 - **Returning less results**
     - Bigger `-p/--seed-min-prefix` (default 15) and `-P/--seed-min-single-prefix` (default 17),
       e.g., `-p 17 -P 19`,
-      increase the search speed at the cost of decreased sensitivity for distant matches (similarity < 90%).
+      increase the search speed at the cost of decreased sensitivity for distant matches (similarity < 90%) or short queries.
-      Don't worry if you only search highly similar matches.
+      Don't worry if you only search highly similar matches or long queries.
     - Setting `-n/--top-n-genomes` to keep top N genome matches for a query (0 for all) in chaining phase.
       For queries with a large number of genome hits, a resonable value such as 1000 would significantly reduce the computation time.
     - **Note that**: alignment result filtering is performed in the final phase, so stricter filtering criteria,